 I melt one half (which is one pound) of it for around 20 minutes or so (the key is to make sure that the soap base is completely liquified).

 I then add 10-15 drops of lavender oil into the melted soap.
 (If you want your soap to appear purple, this would be the time to also add around 4-5 drops of purple dye.
-Also, if you want to provide the soap with an exfoliant effect, a teaspoon of poppy seeds should be added right here too.)
+Also, if you want to provide the soap with an exfoliant effect, a teaspoon of poppy seeds like this one from Target, should be added right here too.)

 I slowly pour the soap into my soap molds (about halfway up).
 Then I spray them with alcohol, just so my soap bars won’t have any bubbles on them.
 I allow this part of my soap to harden for 60-90 minutes or so.